NiaSama/guessing-game-1/README.md

 # About Me Guessing Game
-An "About Me" guessing game that asks the user yes/no questions about me (Hannah Sindorf) and gives a response based on whether or not the user is correct.
+An "About Me" guessing game that asks the user various questions about me (Hannah Sindorf) and gives a response based on whether or not the user is correct.

 ## Setup
 1. Open Git Bash.